 2 Visual inspections should take place daily during the course of normal operations.
 The completion of such inspection should be documented in a manner appropriate to the operation.
 Some operations may wish to maintain a daily log.
-Other operations may choose to make a weekly entry, when they update other weekly records that required daily inspections have been completed.
+Other operations may choose to make a weekly entry, when they update

-3 Total design volume includes normal precipitation less evaporation on the surface of the structure for the storage period, normal runoff from the production area for the storage period, 25-year, 24-hour precipitation on the surface of the structure, 25-year, 24-hour runoff from the production area, and residual solids.
+Total design volume includes normal precipitation less evaporation on the surface of the structure for the storage period, normal runoff from the production area for the storage period, 25-year, 24-hour precipitation on the surface of the structure, 25-year, 24-hour runoff from the product ion area, and